mgouzenko/micro-pp/docs/Tutorial1.md

 # Tutorial: Building the basic bjarneblog

-In this tutorial, we will teach you how to build a basic blogging app, step-by-step, using micro++.
+In this tutorial, we will teach you how to build a basic blogging application, step-by-step, using micro++.
 This tutorial will assume that you have installed micro++.
-If you haven’t already, follow the installation instructions in README.md or on the homepage of the Doxygen output.
+If you haven't already, follow the installation instructions in README.md or on the homepage of the Doxygen output.

 ## Getting Started

 A web-application is actually very simple and micro++ will help you get your application running very quickly.
 At its core a web-framework provides developers with an easy way to handle requests from users and send responses to these users.
 The micro++ framework defines a clean interface where you register a callback function to a specified route.
-Within a callback, the developer can easily access the contents of the request through the `micro::request` object api and construct a `micro::response` object that will be sent back to the client.
-This idea—though simple—lets you build incredibly flexible and even complex web applications that will run blazingly fast.
+Within a callback, the developer can easily access the contents of the request through the `micro::request` API and construct a `micro::response` that will be sent back to the client.
+This idea, though simple, lets you build incredibly flexible and even complex web applications that will run blazingly fast.

 To get started, create a new directory where you will build the app, open up a new file named `blog_app.cpp`, and write the following code:

-### blog_app.cpp
+**blog_app.cpp**

 ~~~{.cpp}
 #include <micro/app.hpp>